songweige/TATS/README.md

                         --vocab_size 16384 --block_size 1024 --n_layer 24 --n_head 16 --n_embd 1024  \
                         --resolution 128 --sequence_length 16 --max_steps 2000000
 ```

+To train a conditional transformer, remove the `--unconditional` flag and use the following flags

+- `cond_stage_key`: what kind of conditional information to be used.
+It can be `label`, `text`, or `stft`.
+- `stft_vqvae`: path to the trained VQGAN checkpoint for STFT features.
+- `text_cond`: use this flag to indicate BPE encoded text.

 #### TATS-hierarchical Transforemer